-Many years ago, I owned a Cessna 195 and at that time I was based at a little airport in the mountains of California.
-It was a little short airport with nothing but rocks and trees off both ends of the runways.
-Certainly, there was no chance for a safe landing.
+A preflight checklist saved me from a serious mistake one day.
+Many years ago I owned a Cessna 195 based at a little airport in the mountains in California.
+The runway was short with nothing but trees and rocks off both ends.
+If the engine quit right after takeoff there was no chance for a safe landing.

-I got in the airplane, fastened my seatbelt, then I pulled out my checklist (my pre-flight checklist, that is).
-A little bit late, but at least I pulled it out.
+I got in the airplane, fastened my seatbelt, and then I pulled out my pre-flight checklist—a little bit late, but at least I pulled it out.
 I went through it and I realized I’d forgotten to drain the left tank.

 By now I’m in the airplane, the door is closed, and my seatbelt is on.
 Now I’d owned that airplane for several years and never gotten any water before.
 Do I really need to go through the trouble now?